San Rafael Glacier

 Practical Tips

-• Wear layers of clothing to adapt to the changing weather conditions.
+• Dress in layers to adapt to changing weather.

-• Carry a good camera or smartphone with ample storage to capture the stunning landscapes.
+• Bring a camera with ample storage for capturing landscapes.

-• Pack sunscreen, sunglasses, and a hat to protect yourself from the sun’s rays.
+• Pack sunscreen, sunglasses, and a hat for sun protection.

-• Stay hydrated and carry a refillable water bottle.
+• Stay hydrated with a refillable water bottle.

 Summary of Facts

-• Located in southern Chile, in the Aysén region
+• Located in the Aysén region of southern Chile.

-• Accessed by boat tours from Puerto Chacabuco or Puerto Aysén
+• Accessed by boat tours from Puerto Aysén.

 Posted by